Schutz American School, Alexandria: Faculty

-In the 2014–15 school year, there are 63 full-time and 2 part-time faculty members.
-The administrative team is composed of a Head of School, Assistant Head of School, Principal (Prek3–Grade 12), and Assistant Principal/Curriculum Coordinator.
+In the 2024–2025 school year, there are 84 academic faculty members.
+The administrative team comprises a Head of School, Assistant Head of School, Elementary & Middle School Principal (Prek3– Grade 9), High School Principal (Grade 10 - 12) Assistant Principals, and Curriculum Coordinator.

 Enrollment

-At the beginning of the 2014–15 school year, enrollment was 327 (PK3–grade 5: 199; grades 6–12: 128).
-The student body represents about 20 or more different countries.
+In the 2025 school year, the enrollment was 247 students.
+The student body represents about 20 or more different countries, with 29.1% of students being Egyptian citizens, 42.5% being US citizens, and 28.3% holding other nationalities.
+The most represented nationalities by students in Schutz are: USA, Egypt, Canada, Sudan, and UK.
 The average class size is 18 students.

 Facilities

-The school is located on two adjoining campuses, Pattee Campus and Schutz Campus.
+The school is on two adjoining campuses, the Pattee and Schutz campuses.
 Walters Hall and the Villa are found on Pattee Campus, while Roy, Meloy, and Lorimer Halls are on the Schutz campuses.
-Athletic facilities include lit courts for tennis, basketball and volleyball, a swimming pool, and a gymnasium/weight room.
-Other facilities include an auditorium with theater capabilities that seats 200 with acoustical sound panels and choral risers, 2 conference rooms, a large multipurpose room, 2 libraries, 2 computer laboratories, an art center (including two art rooms, a kiln/pottery workshop, and a music room), a cafeteria, and a snack bar.
+Athletic facilities include basketball, soccer, and volleyball courts, 2 playground areas, a swimming pool, and a gymnasium/weight room.
+Other facilities include an auditorium with theater capabilities that seats 200 with acoustic sound panels and choral risers, 2 libraries, 2 computer laboratories, 2 art centers, a music room, a drama room, a cafeteria, and a canteen.

 Pattee Campus

-Walters Hall houses the Elementary School (pre-kindergarten through fifth grade classes) and the Elementary School office.
+Walters Hall houses the Elementary School (pre-kindergarten through fifth-grade classes) and the Elementary School office.
 It has 13 classrooms, a library, and also has facilities for art, technology, music, and English as a Second Language (ESL).

 The Villa was part of the land purchase that included the soccer field and land on which Walters Hall is located.
 It houses Administration offices and a board/meeting room.
-The villa also is used for special events.

 Schutz Campus

 Roy Hall, the original Schutz building, houses the dining room/kitchen complex, staff housing facilities, and the central maintenance office.

 Meloy Hall contains classrooms for Grade 6-12 students, the High School library, science labs, a computer lab, the Counselor/Psychologist office, and the High School office.

-Lorimer Hall contains a large auditorium and additional Middle School classrooms.
-The auditorium can accommodate all of the 7–12 students, and is used for plays, music programs, assemblies, school dances, PTA programs, board of trustees meetings, staff meetings.
+Lorimer Hall contains a large Performing Arts Center and additional Middle School classrooms.
+The Performing Arts Center can accommodate all of the 7–12 students and is used for plays, music programs, assemblies, school dances, PTA programs, board of trustees meetings, and staff meetings.
 On weekends serves as an interdenominational Christian place of worship on Sundays.
-The auditorium is equipped with a sound system, and is air conditioned (as are all other indoor classroom spaces and offices).
+The auditorium is equipped with a sound system and is air-conditioned.

 Sports facilities

-The school has four main sports facilities, all located on the Schutz campus.
-They include:
+The school has six main sports facilities: